microsoft/ComplianceUtility/Manual-Win.md

 ## Microsoft Privacy Statement <a name="microsoft-privacy-statement"></a>

 Your privacy is important to us.
 [This privacy statement](https://privacy.microsoft.com/en-US/privacystatement) explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.

+## Requirements <a name="requrements"></a>

+Before you can use the 'Unified Labeling Support Tool' make sure that your environment fulfils the following requierements.
+Please update your environment if necessary.

+The 'Unified Labeling Support Tool' supports [Windows PowerShell 5.1](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-5.1) (recommended) and Microsoft [PowerShell 7.2](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2) (or higher) on the following operating systems:

+   * Microsoft Windows 10, Windows 11, Windows Server 2012/R2, Windows Server 2016, Windows Server 2019, Windows Server 2022 and Apple macOS ([three most recent major versions](https://support.microsoft.com/en-us/office/upgrade-macos-to-continue-receiving-microsoft-365-and-office-for-mac-updates-16b8414f-08ec-4b24-8c91-10a918f649f8)).

+The 'Unified Labeling Support Tool' supports the following Microsoft 365/Office versions:

+   * Microsoft Office 2016, Microsoft Office 2019, Microsoft Office 2021, Microsoft 365 Apps and Microsoft 365 for Mac ([most recently released version](https://learn.microsoft.com/en-us/officeupdates/update-history-office-for-mac#release-history-for-office-for-mac)).

+### Internet access <a name="internet-access"></a>

+The 'Unified Labeling Support Tool' uses additional sources and services from the Internet to make its functionality fully available.

+Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.

+### Exchange Online PowerShell module <a name="exchange-online-module"></a>

+The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the option [Labels and policies](#labels-and-policies) from the menu [COLLECT](#collect).

+If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).